brett-fitz/proactiveti/docs/techniques/service_fingerprinting.md

 **Technique 5: Capitalization**

 Observe the capitilzation of specific headers.
 Some services will miss a capital or have all header keys lowered.
 This is another observable that can be used in a search.

+#### Response Body

+Some services have unique response body's or have one to combination of attributes that can be used to fingerprint the service.

+#### Resource / Endpoint Identification

+Finding unique resources or endpoints that the service implements is an extremely valuable

 ### TCP